- Symptoms of an enlarged prostate

 Up to date, studies seem to suggest it is a disease for which the only well-established risk factors aside from diet and exercise, are those that are non-modifiable (age, race, and family history).

 Unfortunately, many chemicals in today’s environment can contribute to the development of cancer.
 For example, it is well known that long-term exposure to certain insecticides can cause various cancers, including prostate cancer.

 It is well established that prostate cancer is widely over-diagnosed and over-treated today.

-Many doctors do not yet recommend additional testing or imaging if a man′s PSA or DRE is suspicious.
+Some doctors may not routinely recommend additional testing or imaging if a man’s PSA or DRE results are suspicious.

 Instead, it is simpler and safer for them to recommend a biopsy where many cores of the prostate are randomly taken.

 A multiple needle biopsy may miss significant cancers if the needle at which the core sample is taken misses the actual tumor.

 While a biopsy is a valuable diagnostic tool, it is typically recommended based on the specific case, especially in instances of significant and aggressive cancer.
 While this is not a typical situation, it is feasible.

 Certain forms of cancer may spread out of the prostate after a biopsy, but not every case is concealed in the prostatic capsule.